nartallax/runtyper/README.md

 local goals:

-support binary classes (buffer, arraybuffer, typed arrays) can add validators to aliases of primitive types can add validators to external types test for gettype of external type
+support binary classes (buffer, arraybuffer, typed arrays) test for check of imported classes (external included) test for re-imported external types/values (with and without namespace, from ordinary and ambient modules!) test for imported external types (with and without namespace, from ordinary and ambient modules!) test import * can add validators to aliases of primitive types can add validators to external types test for gettype of external type